pylight/dotfiles/README.md

 Installation
 -------------

-The install.sh Script will create symlinks in your Homedirectory for the following tools:
+The install.sh script will create symlinks in your Homedirectory for the following tools:

 * tmux (~/.tmux.conf)
 * conky (~/.conkyrc)

 Make sure these files aren't availiable yet, otherwise they will be skipped.

 ```bash